Relationship Selling: Definition, Best Practices, Examples

 Relationship selling can work well for many B2B industries but is particularly effective for those with long sales cycles, high-value deals, repeat business providers (e.g., insurance), and others with complex or custom solution requirements.

 This is a sales approach that requires quite a bit of legwork, persistence, and consistent positivity — not to mention a knack for getting along with just about anyone.
-But with nearly 70% of B2B buyers reporting that they abandon a brand if they don’t feel cared for, it’s more important than ever that sales reps learn the strategies, techniques, and best practices that are most effective for this sales approach.
+With nearly 70% of B2B buyers reporting that they abandon a brand if they don’t feel cared for, it’s more important than ever that sales reps learn the strategies, techniques, and best practices that are most effective for this sales approach.

 why customers stop using your service